How to untangle headphone wires – 10 easy ways

 This is an excellent way to store your headphones, and it will keep them from getting tangled.
 You can find headphone stands online or at most electronics stores.
 They usually cost around $20-$30.

 They’re both small and easy to use, and they can be helpful if you don’t have a lot of space around.
-You can install a clamp below your desk, and you can place a headphone stand anywhere on your desk/shelf.
+You can install a clamp below your desk and place a headphone stand anywhere on your desk/shelf.

 Use a cable organizer.

-If you don’t want to buy any of the above items, you can use a cable organizer to keep your wires in check.
-There are a lot of different organizers out there, but most of them do the same thing: they hold your cords in place, so they don’t twist together.
+If you don’t want to buy any of the above items, use a cable organizer to keep your wires in check.
+There are a lot of different organizers out there, but most of them do the same thing: they hold your cords in place so they don’t twist together.

 how to untangle headphone wires - cable organizer